-In this work, we give faster approximation schemes for both Euclidean $k$-TSP and Euclidean $k$-MST (\cref{thm:main}).
-Comparing with \cite{arora1998polynomial}, the running time in \cref{thm:main} sheds the factor $k$ as well as the dependence in $\eps$ in the $\mathrm{polylog}\, n$ factor.
+In this work, we give a faster approximation scheme for the Euclidean $k$-TSP; see \cref{thm:main}.
+Compared with Arora~\cite{arora1998polynomial}, our running time sheds the factor $k$ and, in addition, achieves an asymptotically optimal dependence on $\eps$.

-\begin{theorem} Let $d\geq 2$ be fixed.
-For any $\eps>0$, there are randomized $(1+\eps)$-approximation algorithms for the Euclidean $k$-TSP that runs in time The dependence on $\eps$ in the running time of the algorithm for the Euclidean $k$-TSP is optimal under the \emph{Gap-Exponential Time Hypothesis (Gap-ETH)}.
+\begin{theorem} Let $d\geq 2$ be a fixed constant.
+For any $\eps>0$, there is a randomized $(1+\eps)$-approximation algorithm for the Euclidean $k$-TSP that runs in time The dependence on $\eps$ in the running time is asymptotically optimal under the \emph{Gap-Exponential Time Hypothesis (Gap-ETH)}.
 The algorithm can be derandomized by increasing the running time by a factor $O(n^d)$. \end{theorem}

-To prove theorem \ref{thm:main}, we focus on the algorithm for the Euclidean $k$-TSP.
-The algorithm for the Euclidean $k$-MST is analogous, as observed by Arora~\cite{arora1998polynomial}.